-In 1978 Vanderbilt established the Canby Robinson Society in honor of George Canby Robinson, M.D., the Medical School's first Dean.
+In 1978 Vanderbilt established the Canby Robinson Society in honor of George Canby Robinson, M.D., the Medical School's first dean.
 It was through Dr. Robinson's leadership that the teaching hospital and the research laboratories were placed under one roof, thrusting Vanderbilt to the forefront of medical education.
 His innovation regarding the diversity of the Medical School's curriculum, with emphasis on biomedical research and improved health care, is a legacy that continues today.

-Its almost six hundred members, including an active board, provide impetus to the Medical Center's philanthropic programs.
-Through the leadership of this group, private support to the Medical Center has increased greatly over the past few years, with the Society contributing over four million dollars last year.
+The six-hundred-plus members, including an active board, provide impetus to the Medical Center's philanthropic programs.
+Through the leadership of this group, private support to the Medical Center has increased over the past several years, with the society contributing over four million dollars last year.